marina601/iFitness/README.md

 - Responsive nav bar and sticky nav bar used from Bootstrap library, also includes a toggler class which makes the nav element compress into a hamburger button when viewed on smaller devices.

+- A link to the home page (top of the page) has been provided via Logo of the site as well as Home button at the main menu.

+- Each section of the page is easily accessible using sticky menu on the navigation bar.

-- A sign up form used to enter the details of new members
+- A sign up form used to enter the details of new members.

-- A table element used to display the timetable of the workouts in the user-friendly way
+- A table element used to display the timetable of the workouts in the user-friendly way.

+- Social Icons have been used to give user validation of the authethisity of the site.

 - Interactive elements